imaginatelabs/shellbert/README.md

-JTerminalExec
+Shellbert
 =============

+A library to run shell commands on the local operating system.

+A command can be setup to run on multiple platforms so that it can handle OS variations in the command.

-Users can specify multi platform commands to be executed on respective operating systems.
-Exit code, stdout and stderr are encapsulated so that they can be used in the logic of an application.
+The exit code, stdout and stderr are encapsulated so that they can be used in the logic of an application.

 ## Usage